-- Paper scrip or tokens: Market staff swipe the EBT card at a centrally located POS device, debiting the amount requested by the customer in exchange for paper scrip or tokens, which can then be used to shop at all eligible food booths in the market.
+- Paper scrip or tokens: Market staff swipe the SNAP EBT card at a centrally located POS device, debiting the amount requested by the customer, in exchange for paper scrip or tokens, which can then be used to “purchase” eligible food items from farmers at the market

-- Payment: Market staff keeps track of the receipts and reimburse farmers based on the day's purchases.
+Payment: Market staff keeps track of the receipts and reimburses farmers for food they sold.

 Scrip acquired with SNAP benefits can only be used to purchase eligible food.

 - The scrip must be hard to counterfeit.
 For paper scrip, non-photocopy-able paper is required.
 Placing sequential serial numbers on all scrip is strongly advised.

 - SNAP participants cannot receive cash back for purchases made with SNAP scrip.
 Rather, the sale must be for the exact amount of the SNAP scrip, or the customer must pay the difference through other means.

 - SNAP participants are entitled to have the value of unused SNAP scrip refunded onto their EBT card.